 But before we jump in, I trust you understand that every single word of this post is the objective truth and should be taken extremely seriously.
 I would not dream of generalizing or, you know, write mockingly about the significant and ponderous topic of Dating.
 You are warned.

 So, what’s dating in Japan like?
-Well, for the countless LBHs* who have transformed into super Casanovas upon arrival, I’d say pretty good.
-I mean, being the center of female attention can’t be too shabby, can it?
+Well, for the countless LBHs who have transformed into super Casanovas upon arrival, I’d say pretty good.
+I mean, being the center of female attention can’t be too shabby.
 But what if you’re an ugly duckling?
 A shy little flower?
 Will Japan let you become Aphrodite reincarnated?
 Yeah…no. So much no.

 Foreign ladies are scary